NuhaminAtomsa/NuhaminAtomsa/README.md

 # Hi, I'm Nuhamin 👋

-Frontend-focused developer with a strong interest in clean UI, smooth UX, and modern JavaScript.
+Frontend developer with a strong interest in clean UI, smooth UX, and modern JavaScript.
 I work mainly with **JavaScript, React, HTML, CSS**, and  **algorithms**, and **UI/UX design** to build complete, user‑friendly experiences.

 ---